Tipping on the Disney Dining Plan

 Disney Servers Try To Make Meals MagicalDisney Servers Try To Make Meals Magical

 Servers at Walt Disney World are held to high standards and frequently go out of their way to make your time in their care wonderful.
 However, tipping is one of those a personal things, with every patron knowing what works best for them and what sort of service that they expect in order to leave their best tip.
 I won't say that there's a right or a wrong way to calculate a tip, but across America it's customary to leave between 15%-20% for good service.
-You should figure out what amount will work best for your party, and least intrusive in your travel planning, but always be prepared to leave a gratuity for your servers.
+You should plan on an amount that will work best for your party, be the least intrusive in your planning, and still do justice to your heard working servers.

 Kristina wrote on Wed, 07/11/2012 - 02:46: